Norwich and Peterborough Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Norwich and Peterborough Building Society’s changes.
-Even though utilising the tool is not a condition for acceptance on the Norwich and Peterborough Building Society panel, demonstrating you can remain up to date with Norwich and Peterborough Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.
+This system is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Norwich and Peterborough Building Society’s changes.
+While using the software is not a condition for being on the Norwich and Peterborough Building Society panel, demonstrating you can remain up to date with Norwich and Peterborough Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Norwich and Peterborough Building Society